Perl/PPCs/docs/process.md

 During the Testing phase, the PSC and the proposer (or implementor) will be working together and communicating regularly to keep track of what work remains to complete the testing phase.

-## What needs an RFC?
+## What needs a PPC?
 What can just be a PR?

 There's no obvious answer, because there's no clear cut off, and there never will be, even when the process is "out of beta".
-For now we think we should use RFCs for
+For now we think we should use PPCs for

 1. Language changes (feature changes to the parser, tokeniser)
 2. Command line options
 3. Adding/removing warnings (entries in `perldiag.pod`)
 4. Significant changes to when an existing warning triggers

 A case that came up recently was moving the reporting of an error from runtime to compile time (GH #18785).
-We think that this wouldn't warrant an RFC (just regular code review) because no correct code should be relying on when an error is reported.
+We think that this wouldn't warrant a PPC (just regular code review) because no correct code should be relying on when an error is reported.
 However, there is still a judgement call here, as it would **not** be correct for constant folding to report errors (such as divide by zero) as this might only happen on some platforms as a side effect of the values of constants, and those expressions were unreachable on those platforms.